-47.25 And they said,

-"You have acquired our lives.

-Let us find favor

-in the eyes of my master,

-and we will be slaves to Pharaoh."
+Gen. 47:25 And they said, "You have acquired our lives.
+Let us find favor in the eyes of my master, and we will be slaves to Pharaoh."

-47.26 And Yoseph establiihsed it itself as a custom to this day over the land of Egypt that to Pharaoh belongs one fifth.
+Gen. 47:26 And Yoseph established it itself את

+as a custom to this day over the land of Mitsraim that to Pharaoh belongs one fifth.

 Only the soil of the priests alone was not to be Pharaoh's.

-47.27 And Yisra'el dwelt in the land of Egypt, in the region of Goshen.
+Gen. 47:27 And Yisra'el dwelt in the land of Mitsraim, in the region of Goshen.

 And they had possessions in it.

-And they were fruitful and increased exceedingly.
+And they were fruitful.